lgochoaza-droid/analysis-credit-risk-dataset/README.md

 ## Objective

-Analyze a credit risk dataset to identify which client segments has the heighest default probability
+Analyze a credit risk dataset to identify key factors and client segments associated with higher default risk.

 ## Source of Data